sindrekjr/nwn-server-status-functions/README.md

   }
 }
 ```

+### 2. AzureWebJobsStorage
+Azure Functions requires a storage to store its state.
+I recommend using azurite for this locally, but you can also choose to use a live storage account on Azure.

+#### a.
+Using an Azure Storage Account
-If you have an Azure Storage Account available and wish to use it, add its connection string as the value of `AzureWebJobsStorage`.
+If you have an Azure Storage Account available and wish to use it, add its connection string as the value of `AzureWebJobsStorage` in `local.settings.json` from the previous step.
 Please note that using a live storage account for development purposes may incur unwanted costs, as well as unpredictable behaviour when you run varying versions of your functions.

-#### 2. Run Azurite OR use Azure Storage Account
+#### b.
+Using Azurite
 Azurite may be run via the VS Code extension or the command line.
 I recommend the latter, and I recommend running the following command from the root of your project.
 That way you will easily be able to delete the generated storage files if you need to "reset".
 ```
 azurite --blobHost
 ```

-If you have an Azure Storage Account available and wish to use it, add its connection string as the value of `AzureWebJobsStorage` in `local.settings.json` from the previous step.
-Please note that using a live storage account for development purposes may incur unwanted costs, as well as unpredictable behaviour when you run varying versions of your functions.

 ## Usage
 ```